Albert Kostin

-Albert Kostin (1892–1984) was an American painter, born in Russia.
+Albert Kostin (1892–1984) was an American painter, born in Odessa (then the Russian Empire, now Ukraine).
 He started his career around 1912 in Paris, where he specialized in cubism.
 Later, in the US, he became a respected member of the New York School of abstract-expressionism.
 Albert Kostin was directly influenced by Pablo Picasso and worked with Jackson Pollock.

 Early life

-Albert Kostin was born in 1892 in Odessa (Russia) where he attended the School of Arts.
+Albert Kostin was born in 1892 in Odessa (the Russian Empire) where he attended the School of Arts.
 When he was in his twenties, he did what so many other young Russian artists had done before him: move to Paris, the city where modern art was exploding.

 Paris

 In Paris, Kostin settled near art-centre La Ruche and came into contact with the artistic circle of Montparnasse.
 This group of artists focussed on modern art movements such as luminism, expressionism, fauvism, futurism and -especially- cubism.
 It is said he worked in Paris in the studio of Georges Braque and was directly influenced by Pablo Picasso.
 He worked in the centre of the School of Paris for about six years and made a series of cubistic compositions.
 In 1918, shortly after World War I ended, Kostin emigrated to the USA.